fweiss/arduino-tdd/README.md

 ## Debugging unit tests

-One of the joys of unit testing is being able to set through the code under controlled circumstances.
+One of the joys of unit testing is being able to step through the code under controlled circumstances.
 You will need to have a C++ debugger available for CDT and configure the compiler to provide debug information in the executable.

 https://www.ics.uci.edu/~pattis/common/handouts/macmingweclipse/allexperimental/mac-gdb-install.html

 The CDT debugger won't work well unless you tell the compiler to include debug information.
 Open the project properties.
 Navigate to C/C++ Settings.
-Then select you test configuration (gtest).
+Then select your test configuration (gtest).
 Navigate to GCC C++ Compiler > Dubugging.
 For the Debugging level, select default (-g).

 Eclipse Oxygen has experimental integration with LLDB, which may be handy if you are using an LLVM compiler, such as Mac OS X.